moondive-cinema/learn_python/README.md

 # learn_python
-codes for learning and practicing python \n
+codes for learning and practicing python

 Hello World!